I remember specifically how I would always soothe myself with food.

-To this day, I still remember it was an evening at home and my mom had served me a tomato and feta cheese sandwich with a warm glass of milk before bed in the evening after a stressful day.
+To this day, I still remember it.
+I was very young, and one evening at home I was eating tomato and feta cheese sandwiches with a warm glass of milk before bed after a stressful day.

 Behind The Weight Struggles